angelitoTalens/angular-OAuth2-Okta/README.md

 # How to:
  * Create an Okta account
- * Add an your application to your Okta Console
+ * Add your application to your Okta Console
  * in your environment.ts/environment.prod.ts add

  ```typescript